We Need More and Better Information

-In 2015, MDC began a 5-year project tagging Paddlefish to learn more about this species and improve paddlefish management.
-Both legal and sublegal fish are being tagged in Lake of the Ozarks, Harry S. Truman Lake, Table Rock Lake and the Mississippi River.
+MDC has completed a 5-year paddlefish tagging project to learn more about this species and improve paddlefish management.
+During the project, MDC staff placed metal jaw tags on thousands of paddlefish in Lake of the Ozarks (2,709 fish), Harry S. Truman Lake (3,305 fish), Table Rock Lake (3,114 fish) and the Mississippi River (2,311 fish).

 When you catch a tagged paddlefish write down the following information;

 - DATE you caught the fish